jherink/Stitch/README.md

 <li>By creating reports in an HTML format they are easily embeddable in web pages.
-Also many UI frameworks provide browser controls for your applications allowing you to render HydraDoc reports without the need for third party viewers.</li>
+Also many UI frameworks provide browser controls for your applications allowing you to render Stitch reports without the need for third party viewers.</li>

 <li>HTML can be exported to other document formats like PDF or DOCX.</li>

-<li>HTML is parsable using an XML parser, which many framworks support, allowing
+<li>HTML is parsable using an XML parser, which many frameworks support, allowing
 you to mine data from these reports if needed.</li>

 </ul>